CATS AVAILABLE FOR ADOPTION

-Pockets is also very playful and good at keeping himself occupied with toys.
+Pockets is also playful and good at keeping himself occupied with toys.
 He loves to empty out his toy box then carry toys around.
 Pockets is learning to play fetch with fuzzy balls, but sometimes forgets to bring them back to you!

-We think Pockets would most likely do well with a like-minded kitty.
-Pockets gets lonely when his human companions are away from home so having a feline buddy who likes other cats would be good for him.
+Pockets needs a low-key, but playful, like-minded kitty to bond and play with.
+Pockets gets lonely when his human companions are away from home so having a feline buddy who likes other cats is important for him.
 Pockets needs a quiet home without young children now or in the future.
 He will also do best in a home that will be relatively stable over time (e.g., without lots of moving around).

 Pockets was found outdoors covered in scabs and sores, and had a very thin coat with patches of missing fur.
 He was infested with fleas and had developed a secondary bacterial skin infection.
 His skin has healed and his coat has grown back so he is now a fluffy boy.
 Pockets has had occasional bouts of skin irritation so we think he has other allergies, possibly to food or environmental allergens.
 He is not currently on any medications but eats prescription hypoallergenic food.